MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 ## Adopting Copilots

-The Microsoft Cloud offers a variety of copilots that can be adopted to enhance your productivity and creativity.
+Microsoft offers a variety of copilots that can be adopted to enhance user productivity and creativity.
+These copilots are integrated within various Microsoft platforms and products, providing a more interactive and efficient digital workspace.

 :::image type="content" source="media/copilots-across-microsoft-cloud-adopt.png" alt-text="A diagram showing the adopt, extend, and build capabilities of copilots across the Microsoft Cloud." border="false" :::